-As a member of WHC you can take advantage of one of the most unique deer hunting clubs in South Carolina.
+As a member of WHC you can take advantage of one of the most unique Deer hunting clubs in South Carolina.
 We are centrally located between Columbia, SC and Charlotte, NC, an easy drive from either.
-In fact I-77 (between Exits 62 & 55) is the only major interruption of our boundaries.
-WHC has well over 5500 acres making it one of the largest contiguous tracts of land established as a hunt club in the state.
-Our land consists of a mix of thinned pines, clear cuts, stands of hardwoods, creek bottoms, and a 2 mile power line where the club maintains 16 permanent hunt blinds/towers.
-With this much space we maintain a ratio of 100 acres per member.
-Our unique system of exclusive hunting areas allows Members to personalize their "Marked" areas (this is explained on our Rules & Regs page) Members that don't have the time to prepare stands and food plots can take advantage of the permanent stands on the power line where the club plants soybeans, corn, sorghum, and oats.
+In fact, I-77 (between Exits 62 & 55) is the only major interruption of our boundaries.
+WHC has well over 4800 acres making it one of the largest contiguous tracts of land established as a hunt club in the state.
+With this amount of contiguous property, we’re able maintain a ratio of ~125 acres per member.

 The club property consists of a mix of thinned Pines, clear cuts, stands of Hardwoods and creek bottoms.
 WHC has over a mile of power line which runs through the property.
 We maintain 11 permanent tower stands on the power line with year-round food plots.
 All members meeting criteria will have the opportunity to hunt these power line stands on a rotating schedule each year.

 WHC has a unique marker system which allows Members to have personal areas (Our marker system is explained on our Rules & Regulations page).
 Members that don't have the time to prepare stands and/or food plots can take advantage of the tower stands on the power line where the club maintains ~10 acres of food plots and numerous mineral lick sites.